 With two facilities and regionalized operations, the Traffic Management Center (TMC) of Florida’s Turnpike monitors and manages traffic along Florida’s Turnpike System roadways 24 hours a day, 7 days a week.
-The staff works closely with Florida Highway Patrol, the State Farm Safety Patrol, the statewide 511 traveler information service, contracted tow service companies, traffic media, the Public Information Office and other agencies to provide you with accurate and timely information.
+The staff works closely with Florida Highway Patrol, the Road Rangers Safety Patrol, the statewide 511 traveler information service, contracted tow service companies, traffic media, the Public Information Office and other agencies to provide you with accurate and timely information.
 The TMC actively monitors nearly 700 closed circuit television (CCTV) cameras for events on Florida’s Turnpike System roadways.
 The TMC requests emergency roadway maintenance and collaborates with Florida Highway Patrol and tow operators to clear incidents within 90 minutes.

 Motorist assistance on any of the Florida’s Turnpike System roadways is available 24 hours a day, 7 days a week by calling *347 (*FHP).